 The Mud Club

 Despite the name, Woodstock Brewing is technically located in Phoenicia.
 The indoor space has huge windows and a tap list that includes tasting notes and varieties of hops, while outside, there are tons of tables and a full food menu, including a phenomenal burger.
-They’re currently open Thursday-Sunday from 12-9pm (10pm on weekends).

 The Prospect Restaurant